smilers/windows-itpro-docs/windows/deployment/do/mcc-ent-deploy-to-windows.md

    ```

 1. Save the resulting output.
 These values will be passed as parameters within the provisioning command.
+1. Download and extract the [Connected Cache provisioning package for Windows](https://aka.ms/MCC-Ent-InstallScript-WSL) to your host machine.

+   >[!Note]
-1. Download and extract the [Connected Cache provisioning package for Windows](https://aka.ms/MCC-Ent-InstallScript-WSL) to your host machine. **Note**: The installer should be in a folder that isn't synced to OneDrive, as this will interfere with the installation process.
+   >* The provisioning package should be extracted to a directory that isn't synced to OneDrive, as the sychronization process will interfere with the installation.
+It is recommended to extract the provisioning package to the root directory of the host machine (e.g. C:\mccInstaller)

 1. Open a PowerShell window *as administrator* on the host machine, then change directory to the extracted provisioning package.

+   >[!Note]
+   >* If you are deploying your cache node to a host machine that uses a TLS-inspecting proxy (e.g. ZScaler), ensure that you've [configured the proxy settings](mcc-ent-create-resource-and-cache.md#proxy-settings) for your cache node, then place the proxy certificate file (.pem) in the extracted provisioning package directory and add `-proxyTlsCertificatePath [path to certificate]` to the provisioning command.

 1. Set the Execution Policy to *Unrestricted* to allow the provisioning scripts to run.
-1. Create a `$User` environment variable containing the username of the account you intend to designate as the Connected Cache runtime account.
+1. Create a `$User` PowerShell variable containing the username of the account you intend to designate as the Connected Cache runtime account.

-    For gMSAs, the value should be formatted as `"Domain\Username$"`.
-For Local User accounts, `$User` should be formatted as `"LocalMachineName\Username"`.
+    For gMSAs, the `$User` PowerShell variable should be formatted as `"Domain\Username$"`.
+For Local User accounts, the `$User` PowerShell variable should be formatted as `"LocalMachineName\Username"`.

-   If you're using a Local User account as the Connected Cache runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`. **Note**: You'll need to apply a local security policy to permit the Local User account to `Log on as a batch job`.
+   If you're using a Local User account as the Connected Cache runtime account, you'll also need to create a [PSCredential Object](/dotnet/api/system.management.automation.pscredential) named `$myLocalAccountCredential`.

+   >[!Note]
+   >* You'll need to apply a local security policy to permit the Local User account to `Log on as a batch job`.

-1. Replace the values in the following provisioning command before running it on the host machine. **Note**:  `-mccLocalAccountCredential $myLocalAccountCredential` is only needed if you're using a Local User account as the Connected Cache runtime account.
+1. Replace the values in the following provisioning command before running it on the host machine.

    ```powershell-interactive
    ./provisionmcconwsl.ps1 -installationFolder c:\mccwsl01 -customerid [enter mccResourceId here] -cachenodeid [enter cacheNodeId here] -customerkey [enter customerKey here] -registrationkey [enter registration key] -cacheDrives "/var/mcc,enter drive size"  -shouldUseProxy [enter true if present, enter false if not] -proxyurl "http://[enter proxy host name]:[enter port]"  -mccRunTimeAccount $User -mccLocalAccountCredential $myLocalAccountCredential
    ```

 ---

 ## Steps to point Windows client devices at Connected Cache node